bryanvaz/vfnet/README.md

 ```
 **WARNING:** If the device already has VFs configured, this command will delete all existing VFs and create the new number of VFs specified.
 This is because the Linux network stack does not support dynamically changing the number of VFs on a PF.

+## Why use Virtual Functions?
+Most virtualization and container systems use software emulated network devices via a software bridge device to provide network connectivity to VMs.
+While this approach provides compatability with legacy/entry-level hardware, it also limits the network speed of the VM to the quality of the emulation and the power of your CPU.
+Currently, on modern CPUs (~AMD Zen 3 or Intel 12th Gen) the maximum theoretical speed of a bridge device is ~25Gbps (macvlan, macvtap or OVS).

+Using VFs allow you to offload all network functions from your CPU to a network card and achieve the same performance as if you had used PCI passthrough to give the VM complete access to your network card.
+Using a Mellanox ConnectX-3 dual-port 40G card, a $30 USD, 10 year-old card, you are able to create 7 VFs per 40G port and each VF is capable of saturating the 40G link.
+The only downside is that your BIOS needs to support SR-IOV, and your network device needs to support VFIO; most modern systems do have this support, but you can check the compatibility list below if unsure.

 ## Compatibility